 Southey’s earliest surviving letter dates from 1791, his last from 1839.
 In 1791 he was sixteen years old, a pupil at Westminster School in the heart of London.
 Southey’s time at Westminster brought him into contact with boys from radically different backgrounds, scions of rich, powerful families.
 The first letter in this edition provides evidence of the elite circles into which school friendships drew the young Southey.
 It was sent in 1791 to Thomas Phillipps Lamb, the father of a fellow Westminster pupil, Thomas Davis Lamb.
 Written in the aftermath of a vacation visit to the Lambs home in the Sussex town of Rye, the letter testifies to both Southey’s high regard for his hosts and the relative ease with which he was assimilated into a wealthy, politically influential, family.
 It is also evidence of the complexity of his connections.
 In 1791, Southey was a discontented schoolboy, eager to rebel against the established order.
 In contrast, Thomas Phillipps Lamb, his correspondent, was an establishment figure, MP for the town of Rye and supporter of the Prime Minister, William Pitt.

-Southey’s final extant letter, to be published in Part Eight of this edition, also looks back to his youth – and to the enduring nature of some of his earliest friendships.
+Southey’s final extant letter, to be published in Part Twelve of this edition, also looks back to his youth – and to the enduring nature of some of his earliest friendships.
 It was sent on 6 September 1839 to Charles Watkin Williams Wynn, younger brother of a Baronet and scion of an Anglo-Welsh, Whig political dynasty.
 Southey and Wynn had been friends since their schooldays at Westminster.
 This final letter is a poignant close to Southey’s epistolary career.
 Brief, written in an uncharacteristic, poorly-formed hand and accompanied by an apologetic note from his second wife Caroline, it provides eloquent testimony to the dementia that made letter writing or letter reading impossible for the final years of Southey’s life.
 Its confusion is shared by other late letters, including one to the poet and civil servant Henry Taylor, which part-way through forgets the name and gender of its addressee and concludes with a salutation to Bertha, Southey’s daughter.
 No letters survive after late 1839 and by the time he died on 21 March 1843, Southey had long been dead to his correspondents.

 The abrupt, tragic closing down of his correspondence in 1839 only throws into sharper relief the vitality and diversity of a lifetime of communication.
 Southey’s correspondents reflect his eclecticism and internationalism.
 They included family, friends, fellow writers, publishers, review editors, landlords, antiquarians, scientists, politicians, bishops, wine-merchants, people he had never met and – at times to his great irritation – autograph hunters.
 He exchanged letters and debated crucial issues of the day with prominent, sometimes equally controversial, figures, including: William Wilberforce, Thomas Clarkson, Humphry Davy, Samuel Taylor Coleridge, William Wordsworth, William Taylor, Percy Shelley, Walter Savage Landor, John Rickman, George Ticknor, Walter Scott, James Montgomery, Robert Bloomfield, Bernard Barton, Sir Robert Peel and the factory reformer Lord Shaftesbury.
 An active admirer of Mary Wollstonecraft and promoter of female literary endeavours, Southey corresponded with many women writers, including Caroline Bowles (who became his second wife), Anna Seward, Anna Eliza Bray, Margaret Holford Hodson, Maria Gowan Brooks, Mary Anne Watts Hughes, Amelia Opie, Mary Hays, and, most notoriously, Charlotte Brontë.
 Southey was a busy man, and the wide range of men and women he found the time to write to indicates what might be described as the promiscuous nature of his correspondence – his ability to write a letter to virtually anyone and everyone, on virtually every subject.
 It is also compelling evidence of the diversity of Romantic period letter-writing.